mcdikki/CasparsPlayoutClient/README.md

 Development
 -----------

 CasparsPlayoutClient is still under development and not released yet.
-Please fell free to build it your self for testing.
+But there is a setup project in the repository which will be updated frequentlly.
-Any contributions are welcome.
+Any contributions, no matter if code, bug reports or suggestions, are welcome.
-I'm sorry, but most comments are in German.
-I'll try to change them into english.
+I'm sorry, but a lot the comments in the codebase are in German.
+I'll try to translate them to English.
-The first development phase was under high time pressure, so some parts of the code are not or only hardly dokumented so far.
+The first development phase was under high time pressure, so some parts of the code are not or only hardly documented so far.

 [1]: https://github.com/CasparCG/Server "CasparCG Server"
 [2]: http://www.gnu.org/licenses/gpl-3.0-standalone.html "Gnu General Public License Version 3"